Barbara Kelley, Executive Director

 Lise Hamlin, Director of Public Policy

-Dave Hutcheson, Director of Marketing and Communications
+Carrie Johnson, Director of Communications

-Ronnie Adler, National Walk4Hearing Manager
+Ronnie Adler, Walk4Hearing Senior Manager

-Email: firstname.lastname@example.org Ronnie Adler joined the staff of HLAA in 2006 working to develop the new Walk4Hearing program, now in its 12th year with 18 Walk4Hearing sites across the country.
+Ronnie Adler has been an HLAA member since 1988 and was involved with three HLAA Chapters in New York and Connecticut.
+She joined the staff of HLAA in 2006 working to develop the new Walk4Hearing program.
+Ronnie is a leader of the HLAA All Generations Chapter in Pennsylvania.
+In 2007, was recognized with a national Oticon Focus on people award for her advocacy to create awareness about hearing loss in communities across the country.
 Ronnie works from her home in Pennsylvania where she lives with her husband, son and a lovable dog named Macey.
-Ronnie loves to travel, cook and bake for social events, and relax with family and friends.
+Ronnie loves to travel, cook and bake for social events, and relax with family and friends. [ Contact me ]

-Ann Rancourt, National Walk4Hearing Manager
+Ann Rancourt, Walk4Hearing Manager

-Ann Rancourt comes from Cleveland where she was involved with the Cleveland Hearing and Speech Center (CHSC) as an intern and later joined its associate board, New Partners of CHSC.
+Ann Rancourt comes from Cleveland where she was involved with the Cleveland Hearing and Speech Center (CHSC), first as an intern and later, as a member of its associate board, New Partners of CHSC.
 Through New Partners, Ann managed and experienced her first peer-to-peer fundraising event, Cleveland Big Wheel Relay.
 From there, Ann was hooked.
-It allowed her to give back to the community and she knows firsthand how important services and programs are for people with hearing loss.
+She joined the HLAA staff in May 2016.
+Her experiences in Cleveland allowed her to give back to the community and she knows firsthand how important services and programs are for people with hearing loss.
 She is thrilled to continue that passion with the Walk4Hearing.